-Figure 28 through Figure 32 show the distribution of wholesale electricity costs for each customer type and for each DNSP area across the full set of 500 simulated years from our Monte Carlo analysis.
+Figure 28 through Figure 32 show the distribution of WEC for each customer type and for each DNSP area across the full set of 500 simulated years from our Monte Carlo analysis.
 For each of these 500 simulated years we use the same contract prices and the same contract position; all that changes between these 500 simulated years is the half-hourly profile of prices and the half-hourly load profile.
-Since each of these WECs is based on a hedged position, they are quite concentrated, the spread from lowest to highest usually only being \$5/MWh.
+Since each of these WECs is based on a hedged position, they are more concentrated than the load weighted prices.
+The average spread for the WEC is \$16.74/MWh while the average spread for the load weighted price is \$20.95/MWh.